cds-snc/covid-alert-portal/README.md

 NOTE: Earlier versions of this project would default to using a SQLite database if none is configured.
 Some features have been introduced in the Outbreaks feature that depend on features of PostgreSQL, so SQLite is no longer recommended.

-Ensure that you have configured teh `DATABASE_URL` environment variable according to your PostgreSQL config, using the following format:
+Ensure that you have configured the `DATABASE_URL` environment variable according to your PostgreSQL config, using the following format:

 `postgres://USER:PASSWORD@HOST:PORT/NAME`